mann27/Albums/README.md

 # Albums

-python(using django framework) and html project to add and favourite songs and albums.
+A Python(using django framework) and html project to add your favourite songs and albums.

 It helps to store your albums and their respective songs all in one place.